-A healthy and delicious dessert, this quinoa crumble is made with a blend of fresh peaches, nectarines and plums, sweetened with maple syrup and dates.
+A healthy and delicious dessert, this stone fruit quinoa crumble is made with fresh peaches, nectarines and plums, sweetened with maple syrup and dates.

 - Double Chocolate Chip Quinoa Cookies